Why energy management makes good business sense

 Reduces risk to your business from rising energy prices

 Energy management can help protect the business from rising energy prices and supply shortages.
-With growing demand (an estimated increase of 48% between 2012 and 2040 according to the International Energy Agency) and shrinking supply of fossil fuels and fresh water, the cost of energy and water will continue to rise.
+As a result of the war in Ukraine, the prices of gas and oil have significantly increased, further highlighting the need to reduce reliance on fossil fuels.
+With rising global demand (an estimated increase of 48% between 2012 and 2040 according to the International Energy Agency) and constraints in the supply of fossil fuels and potable water, the costs of energy and water will continue to rise.
 This could seriously affect the profitability of your company, especially if you are a high energy consumer.
 By reducing your demand for energy and water and therefore your dependency, you reduce the risk to your business.

-Furthermore, fossil fuels – oil, coal and natural gas – are power sources that create high carbon emissions.
-Reducing the demand on fossil fuels as a power source is seen as a key solution to the problem of reducing greenhouse gas emissions and therefore of climate change.
-According to the International Energy Agency, improved energy efficiency in buildings, industrial processes and transportation could reduce the world’s energy needs in 2050 by one third, and help control global emissions of greenhouse gases.
+Moreover, fossil fuels such as oil, coal, and natural gas are major sources of carbon emissions.
+Reducing reliance on these energy sources is crucial for decreasing greenhouse gas emissions and combating climate change.
+According to the International Energy Agency, improving energy efficiency in buildings, industrial processes, and transportation could cut global energy needs by a third by 2050 and positively impact global greenhouse gas emissions.